 Resident Doctors of Canada (RDoC) represents over 10,000 resident doctors across Canada.
-Established in 1972, we are a not-for-profit organization providing a unified, national voice for our Membership.
+Established in 1972, they are a not-for-profit organization providing a unified, national voice for our Membership.
 RDoC collaborates with other national health organizations to foster excellence in training, wellness, and patient care.
-Through its Board of Directors, RDoC provides a unique opportunity for you to represent the interests of residents across Canada and help shape the environment in which we work and train.
+Through its Board of Directors, RDoC provides a unique opportunity for you to represent the interests of residents across Canada and help shape the environment in which you work and train.

 RDoC seeks candidates from British Columbia to fill two (2) positions on the RDoC Board of Directors.

 Any candidate for the RDoC Board must be an RDBC member in good standing, and be a BC resident as of July 1, 2021.
 Incoming Residents entering their PGY-1 year in BC as of July 1 (excluding current Residents who have transferred into another program) are not eligible for nomination.
 Candidates must also possess any of the following attributes: